 23. Try a Montreal Food Tour

-Montreal has an incredible food scene, and a lot of people who visit don’t even realize it.
+Montreal has an incredible food scene, and many people who visit don’t even realize it.
 However, if you’re a foodie, you’re going to want to take full advantage of this fact and you’re going to want to try as many of the tasty things that this city has to offer as possible.

-The food in Montreal is kind of French, but with a North American twist, which makes it very unique.
-You’ll also find that the food prices, even at high-end restaurants, are often much more affordable than they are in cities in the United States of comparable size.
+The food in Montreal is French, but with a North American twist, which makes it unique.
+You’ll also find that the food prices, even at high-end restaurants, are often much more affordable than in cities in the United States of comparable size.

-After you’ve visited Atwater and Jean-Talon Markets, described above, to get a feel for the types of foods that are popular with Montreal locals, one of the best ways to take things a step further and deeper is to take a city food tour.
+After you’ve visited Atwater and Jean-Talon Markets, described above, to get a feel for the foods popular with Montreal locals, one of the best ways to take things a step further and deeper is to take a city food tour.
 This Montreal Walking Tasting Tour with Secret Food Tours is a top option; it often sells out, so be sure to book ahead of time!
-Other options to consider include this Mile End Montreal Food Tour and this Jewish Neighborhood Food Tour.
+Other options include this Mile End Montreal Food Tour and the Jewish Neighborhood Food Tour.
 Heck, why not try them all?